Sergii22/py-init-structure/README.md

 - `pytest-tests-project` -  creates folders for common test project with pytest, adds common files with package descriptions

 ### How to use
+Start with `init_structure` command and follow interactive instruction to setup project file structure